Table of Contents

-This selective, mixed school in Edmonton was founded in 1624.
+The Latymer School is a co-educational grammar that was founded in 1624.
 School places are awarded based on performance in the 11 Plus exam with 20 places reserved each year for students with exceptional musical talent.

 Tiffin Girls’ School in Kingston upon Thames moved from voluntary aided status to an Academy school in 2011.
 With around 1000 pupils aged between 11 and 18 and a further 300 in the sixth form, this academy is very popular in London.

 Founded in 1880, Tiffin Girls’ has significantly expanded over the years, both in terms of facilities and in academic strength.
 Its first male Headteacher was appointed in 2016, leading the school’s most recent premises development, which saw the introduction of new houses and cutting-edge science laboratories.

 Tiffin School in Kingston was established in 1880 and has a reputation for providing a top-class education.
 The school has an intake of 180 students per year and converted to Academy status in 2011.

 Music and drama are at the heart of Tiffin’s provision, as the school itself has ‘Arts College’ status.
 An impressive number of leavers have aquired music scholarships at esteemed universities in the country, while drama enthusiasts frequently partake in competitions judged by external adjudicators.